realms-mud/core-lib/documentation/environments.md

 These two calls are functionally-equivalent.
-It is important to note that for custom-generated buildings, that if you wish to use the name, the building must be registered with the environment dictionary at mud start-up time.
+It is important to note that for custom-generated buildings, that if you wish to use the name, the building must be registered with the environment service at mud start-up time.
 You can alternatively use the fully-qualified path and that option is always available to you.

 The second parameter specifies where within the environment that the building you're adding is: